hatamiarash7/IPLookup/README.md

 # Bulk IP Lookup

-A Python script to show all IP address's data and save all of them in a MongoDB collection.
+A Python script to get IP address's data and save all of them in a MongoDB collection.
 Compatible with Python3.

 ## Usage